developerHub01/UtilsPack/readme.md

 2. String Utilities

+   ✅ up_toCapitalCase(str) – Capitalize the first letter of a string.
+   ✅ capitalizeWords(str) – Capitalize the first letter of each word.
+   ✅ toCamelCase(str) – Convert a string to camelCase format.
-   up_toCapitalCase(str) – Capitalize the first letter of a string. capitalizeWords(str) – Capitalize the first letter of each word. toCamelCase(str) – Convert a string to camelCase format. toSnakeCase(str) – Convert a string to snake_case format. toKebabCase(str) – Convert a string to kebab-case format. reverseString(str) – Reverse a string.
+   ✅ toPascalCase(str) – Convert a string to PascalCase format.
+   toSnakeCase(str) – Convert a string to snake_case format.
+   toKebabCase(str) – Convert a string to kebab-case format. reverseString(str) – Reverse a string.